refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

 }
 ```

+It's worth noting that in practice the first step should be to refactor the corresponding test.
+However, for reasons of brevity, we'll focus on the main library.

-The first step is to convert the functions to async functions by preceding the function name with `async` and `promisifying` request:
+Let's start by converting the fetching functions to async functions by preceding the function name with `async` and `promisifying` request.
+Let's refactor `getBooks` as an example:

 ```js